 The topics within this two-year sequence are designed to encourage students to understand how people of diverse backgrounds have built this country, how sectional issues have resulted in bitter conflicts, the ideas that have united the country, how the United States became a world power, and how citizens have fought to expand civil rights and defend democratic processes at home and in other parts of the world.

 While it is important for high school instruction in United States History to address all the Content Standards, teachers, administrators and their schools and districts should not feel bound to address them exactly as in the two-year sequence in the Framework.
-They may, for example, choose to teach an overview chronological survey from the Founding period to the present as a one-year course, followed by a series of case studies for deep inquiry into particular periods or topics.
+They may, for example, choose to teach an overview chronological survey from the colonial period to the present as a one-year course, followed by a series of case studies for deep inquiry into particular periods or topics.
 They may choose to design humanities courses that integrate language arts, the arts, and history and social science, selecting examples of literature, music, dance, and visual art that correspond to periods in United States history.
 They may combine standards from U. S. and World History in order to examine the United States in a global context or use the standards as a springboard for investigating current national events and connecting them to past events.

 World History

-The purposes of the High School World History standards are to: extend students’ knowledge of the achievements of world cultures and acquaint them with interactions among nations such as immigration, war, conquest, colonization, alliances, trade, and cultural diffusion
+The purposes of the High School World History standards are to: extend students’ knowledge of the achievements of world cultures and acquaint them with interactions among empires and nations such as immigration, war, conquest, colonization, alliances, trade, and cultural diffusion

 expand their capacity for historical, economic, political, and geographical reasoning